l2beat/starkex-explorer/packages/testnet/README.md

 +LOCAL_DB_URL=postgresql://postgres:password@localhost:5432/testnet
 ```

-After everything is setted up, you should add testnet network to metamask.
+After everything is set up, you should add testnet network to metamask.
 To do so, log in to your metamask, click current connected network and click "Add network", then scroll down and select "Add network manually".
 Paste these values:

 ```
 New RPC URL: http://127.0.0.1:8545